 ng g s services/user

-We will match the User type in Firebase, but we only need a few of the variables.
+type in Firebase but only need a few variables.
 We must make a type in TypeScript.

-export interface userData {
+export interface UserData {

 photoURL: string | null;